kubevirt/project-infra/github/ci/prow-deploy/README.md

 The option "namespace" offered by customize cannot be used here, as it works well only when there's a single namespace to be considered, and overrides ALL namespaces present.
-The option "prefix" is used in staging environmenmt, but it's not enough as some resources configuration retain the old names.
+The option "prefix" is used in staging overlay, but it's not enough as some resources configuration retain the old names.